uoregon-libraries/docker-app-proxy/README.md

 that you won't have collisions when running multiple applications / stacks concurrently.

+Note that for https to be enabled, you must have certificates in `/etc/nginx/certs/<host>.crt` and `/etc/nginx/certs/<host>.key`.
+If you have `/etc/nginx/certs/default.*`, that will be used for all hosts if they don't have their own cert.

 ### Manual

 You can simply add environment variables to your services if you'd rather not